coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_athena.md

 ## MSCK REPAIR TABLE

 When partitions in Amazon S3 are added or modified, Athena’s metadata must be updated.
 The `MSCK REPAIR TABLE` command synchronizes table metadata with S3 data by scanning directories for new partitions, ensuring that queries include the latest data.

+## Athena Workgroups

+Athena **Workgroups** allow you to organize and manage query execution by segregating query history and user access into logical groups.
+Workgroups support data usage controls, query authorization, and cost management.

+One of the most powerful features of workgroups is the ability to enforce cost controls by setting limits on the amount of data that can be scanned in a workgroup.
+When the limit is reached, Athena automatically stops executing queries until the next cycle or until the limit is increased.
+This helps prevent unexpected costs, making it easier to manage query budgets across different departments.